Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Verification.md

 ## Overview

-Account verification is performed when the merchant wants to confirm that the cardholder account is valid for a transaction.
-Merchant can initiate the verifiation request using card as well as token details.
+The merchant can perform account verification transaction, if they want to confirm that the cardholder account is valid for a transaction.
+Merchant can initiate the verification request using card as well as token details.

 ---